Paul Goldschmidt Player Props: Cardinals vs. Braves

-After going 2-for-4 in his last game, Paul Goldschmidt and the St. Louis Cardinals take on the Atlanta Braves (who will hand the ball to Charlie Morton) at 7:45 PM ET on Monday.
+After going 2-for-4 with a home run and an RBI in his most recent game, Paul Goldschmidt and the St. Louis Cardinals take on the Atlanta Braves (who will hand the ball to Dylan Dodd) at 7:45 PM ET on Tuesday.

-He strung together two hits (going 2-for-4) in his last game against the Blue Jays.
+He strung together two hits (going 2-for-4 with a home run and an RBI) in his last game against the Braves.

 Paul Goldschmidt Game Info & Props vs. the Braves